Consulting Manufacturers, Suppliers, and Subject Matter Experts

 Knowing When to Ask

 A CHST does not need to be the expert on every product, system, or technical discipline.
-The important skill is recognizing when the site has reached the limit of available knowledge.
-Manufacturers, suppliers, engineers, industrial hygienists, competent persons, qualified persons, and other subject matter experts should be consulted when uncertainty affects worker safety.
+The critical skill is recognizing when the site has reached the limit of available knowledge.
+Manufacturers, suppliers, registered professional engineers, industrial hygienists, competent persons (authorized to identify and correct hazards), qualified persons (with recognized degree or extensive knowledge to solve problems), and other subject matter experts (SMEs) should be consulted whenever uncertainty affects worker safety.

-Common triggers include missing equipment manuals, modified tools, damaged components, unusual loads, chemical substitutions, scaffold or shoring questions, fall protection anchor capacity, respiratory protection selection, noise controls, silica exposure methods, temporary structure design, confined space classification, or crane and rigging complexity.
-If the answer depends on engineering judgment, exposure science, product compatibility, or manufacturer limits, ask the appropriate expert before work proceeds.
+Common triggers include missing equipment manuals, modified tools, damaged components, unusual loads, chemical substitutions, scaffold or shoring questions, fall protection anchor capacity (the 5,000-pound-per-worker anchorage rule unless engineered to a 2:1 safety factor), respirator selection, noise controls, silica methods, temporary-structure design, confined-space classification, and crane or rigging complexity.
+If the answer depends on engineering judgment, exposure science, product compatibility, or manufacturer limits, ask before work proceeds.

 Manufacturers and Suppliers

-Manufacturers provide model-specific instructions, limitations, inspection criteria, replacement parts, maintenance requirements, and prohibited uses.
-Suppliers may provide SDSs, technical data sheets, installation guidance, compatibility information, and product availability.
-The CHST should make sure the information applies to the exact item on site, not a similar product.
+Manufacturers supply model-specific instructions, limitations, inspection criteria, replacement parts, maintenance requirements, and prohibited uses.
+Suppliers provide SDSs, technical data sheets, installation guidance, and compatibility information.
+Confirm the information applies to the exact item on site, not a similar-looking product.

 | Situation | Consult | Reason |